fal-ai/dbt-fal/docs/anomaly-detection.md

 ## Finding anomalies on a model using DBSCAN
 Our model for this example is from [a dataset of Covid-19 cases in Italy](https://www.kaggle.com/sudalairajkumar/covid19-in-italy?select=covid19_italy_region.csv).
 This kind of dataset is great for anomaly detection, as the Covid-19 cases shot up in forms resembling waves.
 Having a system that notices such abnormal trends in data is crucial for any use case, including our current fight against Covid-19.

-Since the TestsPerformed column has 19% of its rows empty, we get rid of it with a quick Python script using Pandas:
+TestsPerformed column in our dataset has 19% of its rows empty, so we get rid of it with a quick Python script using Pandas:
 ```python
 import pandas as pd